The Apostolic Church Nigeria: Organization and administration

-The Apostolic Church Nigeria is administered as a single entity by the National Council and it is headed by a President.
+The Apostolic Church Nigeria is administered as a single entity by the National Council and it is headed by a president.
 The current president is Apostle E.S Igwe, who was the chairman of Igboland territory.
 Igwe succeeded Pastor G.O.
 Olutola in February 2017.
-Pastor G.O Olutola, who himself succeeded Pastor Eyo Okon in 2011, retired at the age of 80 and handed over the mantle of leadership to Apostle E.S Igwe.
+G.O Olutola, who succeeded Eyo Okon in 2011, retired at the age of 80 and handed over theleadership to E.S Igwe.